Can Mamba Learn How to Learn? A Comparative Study on In-Context Learning Tasks: Related Work

 where $\bvec h_t$ represents the hidden state and $(\overline{\bvec A}, \overline{\bvec B}, \bvec C)$ are input-independent (transformed) parameters.
 The recurrence is expressible as a convolution, enabling near-linear complexity using Fast Fourier Transform.
 Viewed in this framework, Linear Transformers~\citep{Katharopoulos2020transformers}, which employ linear attention without softmax, can be seen as a variant of linear SSM.

-Building upon this concept, H3~\citep{Dao2022HungryHippos}, which integrates an S4 with dual gated connections.
-The recent Mamba~\citep{Gu2023mamba} departs from the standard SSM by introducing a selection mechanism that makes $(\overline{\bvec A}, \overline{\bvec B}, \bvec C)$ in \cref{eq:ssm} dependent on $\bvec x_t$, which allows for input-dependent sequence mixing.
+Building upon this concept, H3~\citep{Dao2022HungryHippos} integrates an S4 with dual gated connections.
+The recent Mamba~\citep{Gu2023mamba} departs from the standard SSM by introducing a selection mechanism that makes $(\overline{\bvec A}, \overline{\bvec B}, \bvec C)$ in \cref{eq:ssm} dependent on the input $\bvec x_t$ allowing input-dependent sequence mixing.

 There are other notable attention-free models such as Hyena~\citep{Poli2023HyenaHierarchy}, RWKV~\citep{Peng2023RWKV}, RetNet~\citep{Sun2023RetentiveNetwork}, and GLA~\citep{Yang2023GLA}.
 Despite of state-of-the-art performance for models like Mamba, \citet{Arora2023Zoology} have demonstrated that subquadratic models still lag behind attention on multi-query recall tasks, which is a generalization of the induction head task \citep{Olsson2022incontext}.